Is the AS/400 Dead?

 - Lessons Learned from the AS/400 Breach with Robin Tatam, CISM

 Ask any IBM i user and they’ll proudly tell you how they got their start back in the System/38 or AS/400 days.
 Many of these experienced IT professionals are now nearing retirement.
-When they do, all their knowledge and expertise goes right out the door with them.
+When they do, all their knowledge and expertise will go right out the door with them.
 But don't worry.
 This guide shows you what to do when your IBM i talent retires.